HeyMaslo/companion-kit/README.md

 Mobile app uses Local and Push notifications.
 Most related types are defined in `common/models/Notifications.ts`.
 NotificationTypes enum defines the following types:

 1. Retention – local notifications for reminding a user to make a check-in.
 A user can adjust them in Settings.
 2. CustomPrompt – push sent to a client for a scheduled prompt.
-Latters are set in the Dashboard.
 3. Assessment – push sent to a client when an assessment has been activated by a Coach in their Dashboard.
-4. NewGoals – push sent to a client when a new goal has been added by a Coach.
-5. TriggerPhrase – push sent to a client when Records analyzer has found ‘trigger phrase’ in their check-in.
-6. NewDocumentLinkShared – push sent to a client when a document link has been shared with them by a Coach.
+4. NewDocumentLinkShared – push sent to a client when a document link has been shared with them by a Coach.

 ## Persona